verlok/blog-11ty/content/blog/understand-the-event-loop-the-key-to-responsive-websites-in-2024-part-1/index.md

   - interaction to next paint
 ---

-Jake Archibald's talk on the Event Loop is still one of the main sources of information about how the Event Loop works and how to avoid blocking the browser's main thread and therefore, websites reactivity.
+Jake Archibald's talk "In the loop" about how the Event Loop processes tasks in the browser is still one of the best sources of information about how things work in the browser internals, which is important to undestand how to avoid blocking the browser's ability to respond to user inputs and therefore, websites reactivity.

-In this video from JSConf Asia 2018, [Jake](https://jakearchibald.com/) covers several key concepts, which I'm gonna try and summarize in this blog post.
+In this video from JSConf Asia 2018, [Jake](https://jakearchibald.com/) covers several key concepts, so I'm gonna try and transpose it in this blog post.

 ## Main thread and deterministic order